look4pritam/DiffusionModels/README.md

 ## Concept
 - Forward Diffusion
-  - Add noise
+  - Add (Gaussian) noise
-  - Time steps
+  - Number of time steps
-  - Markov chain - The future depends only on the present state, not on the past history.
+  - Markov chain - The future depends only on the present state, and not on the past history.
 -

 ## References